 4. Nandi Hills

-A perfect location to be one with nature, the hills are located 60kms away from the city.
+A perfect location to be one with nature, the hills are located 60kms away from the city, which makes it an ideal destination if you are preparing a list of places to visit in Bangalore within 100 kms.
 One the most popular viewpoint in Bangalore, Nandi Hills is one among the renowned places to visit in Bangalore for couples.
 With river Arkavathi and Palar originating from the hill area, it was later named after the famous Nandi Temple and was situated at the top of the hill.
 Situated at a height of 1478 above the sea level, it offers a pleasant climate.

 Location: Chikkaballapur district